 Alberta’s Industrial Heartland

 Alberta’s Industrial Heartland is a concentration of world-class refining and processing operations.
 It is the largest hydrocarbon processing centre in Canada and the center of petrochemical activity in Western Canada.
 More than 40 national and multinational companies operate in Alberta’s Industrial Heartland, representing over $40 billion in current capital investment.
 These operations are dynamic, innovative, and leading the way to a greener future.
+Alberta’s Industrial Heartland Association is the primary link to heavy industrial opportunities in the region.

 Road, air, rail, and port